coupcelle/scholarwander/README.md

 To build run `cargo build`

-## Running
+## Running/Usage

-To run, use the command `cargo run -- --cloudconfig ../edurams/RIT/_RIT_SecureW2_JoinNow.run.extracted/tar_w2/SecureW2.cloudconfig` (assumes this repository and the `edurams` folder are located in the same folder)
+To run, use the command `cargo run -- --cloudconfig ../path/to/SecureW2.cloudconfig`